kundajelab/atac_dnase_pipelines/README.md

 ===================================================

-### Installation instruction (for SCG3 and all others)
+### Installation instruction (for SCG3/4 and all others)

 Install java (jdk >= 1.7 or jre >= 1.7) and the latest git on your system.

 Install Anaconda Python3 (or Miniconda3) on your system.
-If you already have Anaconda Python 3, skip it.
+If you already have it, skip this.
 Open a new terminal after installation.

 Install BigDataScript v0.999l on your system.